wilddeer/blog/_posts/en/2014-01-27-responsive-website-testing.md

 The main rule here: if it's possible to test on a real device -- test on a device.
 Here's a couple of reasons:

 - You can't touch the emulator.
-Text size, size of the UI elements, touch responsiveness, etc. -- all of this things can be adequately tested only on a real device.
+Text size, size of the UI elements, touch responsiveness, etc. -- all of these things can be adequately tested only on a real device.
 - Emulator's performance often differs from the performance of a real device.
 You won't see the lags and memory overflows, animation speed and script performance will differ.
 - Lots of buggy and inconvenient emulators.
 - Lack of emulators for rare devices.